-Introductory Q&A meetings will be held in Columbia during Fall 2019 and Spring 2020.
-The courses will begin with a mandatory three-hour introductory meeting and lecture at Gray’s Inn, London, beginning at 3 p.m. on the afternoon of Sunday, May 10, 2020.
-Thereafter, class will be held during the weeks of May 11, 18, and 25, on each MTWTh morning beginning at 8:30 a.m., with some required activities (such as visits to the Law Courts) on MTW afternoons.
-The last class will be held on the morning of Thursday, May 28.
+Introductory Q&A meetings will be held in Columbia during the fall and spring.
+The courses will begin with a mandatory three-hour introductory meeting and lecture at Gray’s Inn, London.
+Thereafter, class will be held on MTWTh morning beginning at 8:30 a.m. for three weeks.
+Some required activities (such as visits to the Law Courts) will be on MTW afternoons.
 Experience shows that the program does not interfere with summer employment or other activities.

 For the most part the courses will be taught on the grounds of The Honourable Society of Gray’s Inn, one of the four London Inns of Court.
 Check out the Gray’s Inn web site at GraysInn.org.uk.
 The website describes the Inn’s location (near the Chancery Lane Tube stop and the Law Courts).
 A web site called central-london-apartments.com has a useful map showing Gray’s Inn on the border between the upper right and left quadrants.
 The Holborn and Russell Square Tube stops are nearby.

 Gray’s Inn permits our students to participate in their Easter Dining Term, a series of dinners in Gray’s Great Hall for Gray’s Inn student barristers, benchers, and judges.
 More detail on this feature will be provided later.